VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 }
 ```

 Create function per type?
 That's sucks!
-This is **not generic programming**: every implementation of `max` function can be called with only one concrete type.
+This is **not generic programming**: every implementation of `max` function can be called with only one specific type.
 And implementation for every type looks just the same!

 Here generic programming comes.
 Let's recap definition -- *algorithms are written in terms of types to-be-specified-later*, i.e. we implement algorithms and don't specify specific types during implementation: